Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 # Physics and velocity

-A core feature of Popmotion is the ability for some animations (`decay`, `physics` and `spring`) to take a `velocity` parameter.
+A core feature of Popmotion is the ability for some animations ([decay](/api/decay), [spring](/api/spring) and [physics](/api/physics)) to take a `velocity` parameter.

 `velocity` changes each of these animations in a way that feels natural and visceral.
-By accepting the velocity of a previous animation we create smoother transitions between animations.

-When we take this `velocity` from pointer input, it allows the user to directly affect animations with their own force leading to natural and playful interactions.
+By passing the velocity of an existing animation to another, we can create natural-feeling transitions.
+And if that existing animation is `pointer`, it allows the user to directly affect animations with their own force leading to natural and playful interactions.

 ## Inspect velocity